Innovation in action: Empowering gene editing for the future of agriculture

 The implemented initiative

-This initiative consolidates a research and knowledge application platform in Gene Editing (GE) to improve key species in the agricultural sector.
+This initiative consolidates a research and knowledge application platform in gene editing (GE) to improve key species in the agricultural sector.
 GE modifies DNA sequences of specific genes to enhance their expression, introduce favorable alleles, or insert transgenes in precise locations within the genome of plants and animals, generating greater genetic variability with reduced time and costs.
 Additionally, many of these modifications are not subject to special regulations under the GMO definition of the Cartagena Protocol, facilitating their adoption.
 The project strengthens the capacities of public and private institutions in seven countries, promoting technological sovereignty and the development of innovative solutions for agricultural production.

 Gene Editing: Innovation for Sustainable Agricultural Improvement